pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/add-a-linac.md

 Once this `.bat` file was defined [NSSM](https://nssm.cc/) was downloaded with its `.exe` placed at `C:\Users\Public\Documents\physics-server\bin`.
-Then, to create the service the following was `.bat` file was created and run as
+Then, to create the service the following `.bat` file was created and run as
 administrator:

 ```bat